yuanming-hu/exposure/README.md

 # FAQ
 1) **Does it work on `jpg` or `png` images?**

-To some extent, yes. `Exposure` is designed for RAW photos, which assumes 12+ bit color depth and linear "RGB" color space (or whatever we get after demosaicing). `jpg` and `png` images typically have only 8-bit color depth (except 16-bit `png`s) and the lack of information (dynamic range/activation resolution) may lead to suboptimal results.
+To some extent, yes. `Exposure` is originally designed for RAW photos, which assumes 12+ bit color depth and linear "RGB" color space (or whatever we get after demosaicing). `jpg` and `png` images typically have only 8-bit color depth (except 16-bit `png`s) and the lack of information (dynamic range/activation resolution) may lead to suboptimal results.
 Moreover, `jpg` and most `png`s assume an `sRGB` color space, which contains a roughly `1/2.2` Gamma correction, making the data nonlinear.

-Therefore, when applying `Exposure` to these images, we do a preprocessing to make them more similar to linear RAW images, which the pretrained model is trained on.
+Therefore, when applying `Exposure` to these images, such nonlinearity may slightly affect the result, as the pretrained model is trained on linearized color space from `ProPhotoRGB`.

-If you train `Exposure` in your own collection of images that are `jpg`, it is OK to apply `Exposure` to them without such preprocessing.
+If you train `Exposure` in your own collection of images that are `jpg`, it is OK to apply `Exposure` to similar `jpg` images.

+Note that `Exposure` is just a prototype (proof-of-concept) of our latest research, and there are definitely a lot of engineering efforts required to make it suitable for a real product.
+Like many deep learning system, usually when the inputs are too different from training data, suboptimal results will be generated.
+Defects like this may be allievated by more human engineering efforts which are not included in this research project whose goal is simply prototyping.

 2) **Why am I getting different results everytime I run Exposure on the same image?**